 Skylight Fall Protection Railings

 Skylight railings create a barrier around the skylight to protect people from falling into and thru them.
 OSHA Standards (29 CFR 1910.23 and 29 CFR 1910.66 (a)(4)) require all skylights to be protected by compliant screens or railings.
-To be OSHA compliant, skylight railings must pass a 200-pound load test for most of the USA and a 400-pound force for CAL OSHA Standards.
+To be OSHA compliant, skylight railings must pass a 200-pound load test.

 Skylight railings cost more than skylight screens however may be required when the skylights are too large or when screens are an unwanted sight below.

 Skylight railing systems are either free-standing, mounted to the skylight counter flashing, mounted to the skylight frame, or designed to penetrate the roof and tie into the building structure.

 Pipe for handrails, mid-rails, uprights and counterweight connection are a galvanized mill finish to the requirements of ASTM A53.
 Kee Klamp® Fittings are galvanized to meet ASTM A153.
 Railing consists of top rails, mid rails, uprights, counterweights and connections.
 All pipe connections are Kee Klamp structural pipe fittings manufactured to the requirements of ASTM A47-77-32510.
 Railing assembly is capable of withstanding a load of at least 200 pounds applied in any direction at any point on the top rail.
 With free-standing weighted base type railings, the pipe is galvanized or aluminum with Kee Klamp fittings and recycled “green” PVC bases.
 KeeGuard can be designed to withstand higher loads if required.
 Just let us know your requirements and we'll do the design work.